 Pregnancy Category D

-There was decreased 24 hour survival in the offspring of pregnant rats treated with Flutamide at doses of 30, 100, or 200 mg/kg/day (approximately 3, 9, and 19 times the human dose).
-A slight increase in minor variations in the development of the sternebrae and vertebrae was seen in fetuses of cats treated with two higher doses.
-Feminization of the male cats also occurred at the two higher dose levels.
+There was decreased 24 hour survival in the offspring of pregnant rats treated with Flutamide at doses of 30, 100 or 200 mg/kg/day (approximately 3, 9 and 19 times the human dose).
+A slight increase in minor variations in the development of the sternebrae and vertebrae was seen in fetuses of rats treated with two higher doses.
+Feminization of the male rats also occurred at the two higher dose levels.
 There was a decreased survival rate in the offspring of rabbits receiving the highest dose (15 mg/kg/day, equal to 1.4 times the human dose).